rerorero/docdocjenkins/README.md

 =====
 It is a fork from [official docker](https://hub.docker.com/r/_/jenkins/) to use the docker plugin.
 See also [here] (http://container-solutions.com/running-docker-in-jenkins-in-docker/).
-The difference is as follows.
+The differences are as follows.
 - Giving sudo privilege to jenkins user
 - Changed uid and gid of jenkins to 10500
-- Some plugins are preinstalled.[docdocplugins.txt](/docdocplugins.txt)

 # Usage
 ```